vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance_ovftool.md

 ### `--X:injectOvfEnv`

-If you are deploying with the `ovftool` command from an ESXi host, you must “inject” the parameters into the resulting VM when it is powered on.
+If you are running `ovftool` on an ESXi host, you must “inject” the parameters into the resulting VM when it is powered on.
 This is because the ESXi host lacks a cache to store the OVF parameters, as in vCenter Server.
 Therefore, you must use the `--X:injectOvfEnv` debug option with the `--powerOn` flag in the command line if you are deploying a virtual machine from ESXi.

 **Usage**: